 The performance of the general U.S. stock market is tracked by its three principal indices: the Dow Jones Industrial Average, the S&P 500, and the Nasdaq.
 Different components of the markets are also followed.
 For example, the MSCI Index tracks the performance of stocks in emerging market countries such as China, India, and Brazil.

 Major World Stock Markets

-Nearly every major country has a stock exchange.
-Here's the top 10, ranked by with total market capitalization.
+Every major country has a stock exchange.
+Here are the top 10, ranked by total market capitalization.
 They are listed with the most quoted indices that are closest to measuring their performances:

 - Hong Kong Stock Exchange - Hang Seng.